Advice to a young educator – Part 2

 Me: You are a victor of the extremely competitive game of school and college education, and you have won the prize that modern education is pushing every student towards – a good job.
 If you leave that and go and start teaching children, will you be working to take these children in some other direction?
 And how will you succeed if the entire system that you are working inside is geared in the direction of only getting a good job?
 And even if you want to steer them in some other direction, do you know what that is?
 Yes, I think you should stay in your good job and not get involved in the sad, crowded, confused field of modern education.

-3 replies on “Advice to a young educator – Part 2”
+3 responses to “Advice to a young educator – Part 2”

 It raises questions on the present education scenarios.
 And yes ,it questions to ourselves as well.
 How one is educated ?
 How one sees oneself educated and yes, Who is educated ?